Expense Reduction Through Peak Load Management

 • For fixed capacity notification only customers—a reduced peak load contribution (PLC) and therefore a lower monthly capacity charge when a new contract is priced

-Both peak load management and demand response relate to curtailing energy demand at a given time.
-Demand response however is a program in which customers must respond to the utilities' requests when demand is too high and there is not enough energy to meet the grid's peak, reducing or shifting their electricity usage during peak periods in response to time-based rates or other forms of financial incentives.
+Both peak load management and demand response programs relate to curtailing energy demand at a given time.
+However, demand response programs you must respond to the utilities' request to lower usage when demand is too high and there is not enough energy to meet the grid's peak.
+This reduces or shifts your electricity usage during peak periods in response to time-based rates or other forms of financial incentives.
 Peak load management, on the other hand, is entirely voluntary.